 The program leading to the Master of Sacred Theology degree is open to those who have graduated from a standard three-year seminary course.
 The program is designed to provide an opportunity for additional and advanced studies in the theological disciplines.
 Students who desire to pursue studies toward this degree must present on application approved college and seminary degrees or their respective academic and theological equivalents.
-Transcripts of this work must show above average grade standing, and the application procedure for admission is the same as for applicants for the Th.
-M. degree.
+Transcripts of this work must show above average grade standing.